Australia to buy eight Boeing Poseidon spy planes for $3.6 billion

 More than 80 percent of China's oil imports transit through the Indian Ocean on Australia's west coast.
 Japan, India and South Korea are also dependent on Indian Ocean routes.

-"The P-8A is a potent and highly versatile aircraft," Prime Minister Tony Abbott and Defence Minister David Johnston said in a joint statement."
+"The P-8A is a potent and highly versatile aircraft," Prime Minister Tony Abbott and Defense Minister David Johnston said in a joint statement."

 "As well as patrolling Australia's maritime approaches it can conduct search and rescue, anti-submarine and maritime strike missions using torpedoes and Harpoon missiles," the statement said.